akhenakh/narun/README.md

   - Export secret to pgp
 - Add auth gw to nats
 - Regroup into one command
-- For debug purpose addd handler http that can listen locally pass the listening address to the node runner
+- For debug purpose add handler http that can listen locally pass the listening address to the node runner
 - Outgoing wiry translation
 - Narun auto gitops (argocd like)
 - Logs to vector (easy nothing to do)